cas-mls/cpu2/Readme.md

 | -------- | ----------------- | ---- | ------------ | ------------------------------------------------------------ |
 | rti      | Register/Register | d000 | 8            | mem(reg(InterSP)+1) → PC <br />mem(reg(InterSP))+2) → IntEna<br />reg(InterSP)+2 → reg(InterSP) |

-There are 32 unique interrupts.
-Only 31 can be programmed interrupt 0 is for resetting the CPU.
-The CPU contains an interrupt enable mask (32-bit word).
-The CPU can only start processing one interrupt at a time.
-The interrupts are checked at the start of an instruction cycle (PREFETCH cycle).
-Interrupt 0 is the only non-maskable interrupt.

-Software interrupts specify as part of the instruction the interrupt to process.
-The SW interrupt can start the same interrupt as a hardware interrupt.
-The software can reset the CPU by issuing a SW interrupt 0, this has not been tested.

-Interrupt Process initiated by Hardware or Software interrupt.

 | **Cycle**        | **Interrupt Process**                         |
 | ---------------- | --------------------------------------------- |